NVIDIA/Megatron-LM/tools/retro/README.md

 Refer to the paper links above for more details about each instruction tuning dataset.

 *We note that the provided instruction tuning dataset is all from open-source instruction tuning datasets.
 It is slightly different from what we use in [InstructRetro](https://arxiv.org/abs/2310.07713), which contains private and proprietary datasets.
-Thus 1-2% accuracy difference in downstream tasks may be expected.*
+Thus a 1-2% accuracy difference in downstream tasks may be expected.*

 ### Instruction tuning script
-Download the [blended instruction tuning dataset](https://drive.google.com/file/d/1nzKwwYf8lYb9gN3P4YO8pFNU_B2nMYe1/view?usp=sharing) in your data home directory `$DATA_HOME` and update our templates in `tools/retro/sft/sft_retro_lm.sh`.
+Download the [blended instruction tuning dataset](https://drive.google.com/file/d/1nzKwwYf8lYb9gN3P4YO8pFNU_B2nMYe1/view?usp=sharing) in your data home directory `$DATA_HOME` and update our templates in [tools/retro/sft/sft_retro_lm.sh`](tools/retro/sft/sft_retro_lm.sh).

-An example command to run instruction tuning on 800M Retro is as follows:
+An example command to run instruction tuning on 843M Retro is as follows:
 ```bash
                                       [blend-dataset-name] [model-size] [batch-size]  [lr]    [checkpoints]
 bash tools/retro/sft/sft_retro_lm.sh       open_inst               843m            128    5e-6  <path/to/pretrained/retro>
 ```

-The `blend_dataset_name` argument will blend all the datasets within the `$DATA_HOME$` following the weights and configurations specified in the `${blend_dataset_name}$.sh` (`open_inst.sh` in the example above).
+The `blend_dataset_name` argument will blend all the datasets within the `$DATA_HOME` following the weights and configurations specified in the `${blend_dataset_name}.sh` (`open_inst.sh` in the example above).
 The checkpoints will be saved in the `--save` directory.
 For example, it will be saved to `<SFT_HOME>/checkpoints/applications/retro-sft_pp1_same_format_ctx1_843m_128_5e-6`.